BattleBanana/BattleBanana/README.md

 ### Features
 Battlebanana has many feature like
 - Creating your own custom quests and weaponary
-- Battling your friends to decide whos the best of you, or become the top player of BattleBanana by fighting for TopDog award
+- Battling your friends to decide whos the best of you, or become the top player of BattleBanana by fighting others to become the TopDog
 - Creating your own team for you and your friends
 - Customizable profiles to show off your own style
 - Trying your luck with gambling your cash